-The investment of over \$500 million over 4 years from 2021-22, includes the following:
+The investment of over \$500 million is over 4 years from 2021-22.
+Cost for this investment will be shared between government and through partial cost recovery from industry.
+This includes the following:

 - Investing in our critical frontline resources and people \$84.1 million in frontline measures to better manage the risk of pests and diseases entering Australia.
-This includes more on-the-ground resources to target known and emerging threats, like African swine fever and applying modern technology to better detect and respond to these threats. - Modernising our ICT systems, technology, and data analytics -\$80.9 million to build a modern, effective biosecurity system underpinned by the right technology, information systems and analytical capabilities.
+This includes more on-the-ground resources to target known and emerging threats, like African swine fever and applying modern technology to better detect and respond to these threats. - Modernising our ICT systems, technology, and data analytics \$80.9 million to build a modern, effective biosecurity system underpinned by the right technology, information systems and analytical capabilities.
 This includes modernising and strengthening Australia's biosecurity screening capability to provide faster and more efficient clearance of people and goods, improving our digital capability to manage biosecurity risks in the international mail pathway, and enhancing and expanding our international arrivals system to streamline arrivals of vessels and aircraft. - Strengthening our partnerships with importers, companies, producers and the community \$235.1 million to improve our ability to detect and manage threats offshore, while increasing our capacity to respond to incursions.
 This includes strengthening our systems to manage risk on the container cargo pathway, expanding offshore assurance arrangements around hitchhiker pest risks, stronger border interventions for shipping containers and increased information on global container and commodity movements.
 We will work to increase importers' and individuals' understanding of their role in the biosecurity system, through a new biosecurity brand and targeted information, awareness and education campaigns.
 We will make greater use of industry arrangements, with trials of potential new approaches that will deliver faster and safer clearance of low-risk commodities. - Over \$100 million to further modernise and simplify our biosecurity system, build resilience to manage fruit fly, enhance on-ground control of established pest animals and weeds and improve traceability arrangements.